Is it time to ditch your lead-acid battery for lithium-ion technology?

 - Requires a unique charging algorithm

-- Cannot be charged directly from your vehicle’s alternator
+- It cannot be charged directly from your vehicle’s alternator

-- Can have a much lower current limit, making it unsuitable for high-current applications, i.e. winching and engine cranking
+- It can have a much lower current limit, making it unsuitable for high-current applications, i.e. winching and engine cranking in an emergency

-With the above points in mind, it’s clear that the decision to adopt LiFePO4 technology has less to do with economics, and more to do with the convenience of having a fast-charging dual-battery system.
+With the above points in mind, it’s clear that the decision to adopt LiFePO4 technology has less to do with economics and more with the convenience of having a fast-charging dual-battery system.

 Fortunately, no matter which battery technology you opt for, the following National Luna products all support: lithium-ion, LiFePO4, AGM, Calcium and wet-cell batteries.